 Identifying themselves as ‘the Taco Mafia’, these boys are dedicated to no-nonsense reviews of taco joints they have tried and tested in Austin and beyond.

 We sat down with two of the taco mafiosa, Mando and Jarod, at one of their favourite taco spots, a nondescript but homey place called Rosita’s Al Pastor, to talk all things tacos over plates of superb tacos al pastor.

 Q. Terence: So how did you get started?

 A. Jarod: A guy in LA who had ‘the great taco hunt’ and we got inspired by that.
 We ate tacos every day so we just started going to places and writing about them, and we had our own take on them.
 There was nothing like that in Austin at the time.
 We just wanted other people to know about good tacos and that there’s bad tacos and there’s no reason to eat them!

-Mando: Like college tacos, students don’t care what they eat!
+Mando: Bad tacos like college tacos — students don’t care what they eat!

 Jarod: So I said, Mando, what are you doing writing for this guy?
 Come write for us!
 This was around four years ago and around that time a place called Torchy’s opened and they’re very gringo tacos… they were like charging five dollars a taco… some of them were okay…